snoyberg/snoyman.com/content/blog/haskell-base-proposal.md

 Going back to that list of types above, I'm going to ask everyone to _ignore_ lazy lists and `Seq` as, currently, unrelated data types.
 They represent non-memory-packed data.
 Similarly, I want to ignore the lazy variants of `ByteString` and `Text` too.
 I think we should stop using them, but that's a discussion for another day.
 Instead, I want to focus in on `Vector` and its variants, `ByteString`, `Text`, and `Builder`.
 I also want to focus on the mutable variants and the `Unbox` and `Storable` typeclasses.

 First, it's long been recognized that `ByteString` is, essentially, synonymous with a storable `Vector` of `Word8`s.
-I say essentially, since there's a slight optimization in `Vector` to avoid holding onto an offset value.
-But the two are isomorphic.
-Representing `ByteString` as `Data.Vector.Storable.Vector Word8` is doable.
+Before bytestring 0.11, the only real difference was that there's a slight optimization in `Vector` to avoid holding onto an offset value.
+But the two are isomorphic, and since 0.11 that optimization exists in both packages.
+Therefore, representing `ByteString` as `Data.Vector.Storable.Vector Word8` is doable.

 Similarly, `text` implements its own unpacked array implementation.
 That could be replaced with `vector`'s unboxed array.